George P. Burdell: Modern era

 On June 25, 2019, George P. Burdell's name flew engraved on the Prox-1 satellite mission designed and built by the Guggenheim School of Aerospace Engineering at Georgia Tech.
 His name is listed along with all the other students who worked on the mission.
 The satellite was part of the Space Test Program 2 (STP-2) launch on a SpaceX Falcon Heavy Rocket.

+In 2010, George P. Burdell IV edited Wikipedia, and his cousin George Burdell from the class of 81 began editing in 2025.

 Legacy

-Burdell is a campus icon at Georgia Tech, and incoming freshmen are introduced to him as one of the greatest alumni to graduate from the school.
-George P. Burdell is often paged over the public address system during football games and also at airports, bars, and hotels.
-Georgia Tech students or alumni often use his name as an alias when they do not want to disclose their real name.
-There is a store in Georgia Tech's student center named "Burdell's".
+Burdell has been a campus icon at Georgia Tech.
+Georgia Tech students or alumni have often used the name as an alias when they do not want to disclose their real name.
+In 2006, there was a store in Georgia Tech's student center named Burdell's.